Hello and welcome to my PhD blog!

-My name is Marina and I am a first-year PhD student in the School of Computing at Edinburgh Napier University.
-I am a part of the Centre for Social Informatics, which focuses on the study of eGovernment, Information science, the Information Society, and Social Informatics.
+My name is Marina and I am a second-year PhD student in the School of Computing at Edinburgh Napier University.
+I am a member of the Centre for Social Informatics, which focuses on the study of eGovernment, Information science, the Information Society, and Social Informatics.
 You can read more about our work here.

 My primary research interests are in the areas of information literacy, knowledge management, learning communities, communities of practice, lifelong learning, employability, and career guidance.
 I am also interested in interdisciplinarity, mixed methods research, and the philosophy of science.